Crementif/UntitledSandGame/README.md

 A sandbox mode is also available for solo play.

 ## Features
- - Play Solo In Sandbox Mode
+ - Play solo in Sandbox Mode
- - Battle Up To 10+ Players Online
+ - Battle up to 10+ players online
- - Fully Multiplayer Physics Simulation
+ - Fully multiplayer physics simulation
- - Random Item Pickups For Terrain Manipulation
+ - Random item pickups for terrain manipulation
+ - Interactive title screen to play around with the physics and materials
- - Cool, Dynamic Shader Effects (made possible with [CafeGLSL](https://github.com/Exzap/CafeGLSL))
+ - Dynamic shader effects (made possible with [CafeGLSL](https://github.com/Exzap/CafeGLSL), which was ported by our team)
- - Works (only) on Wii U and Cemu
+ - Works (only) on the Wii U (and Wii U emulators like Cemu), since it was also made as a tech demo for the Wii U

 ## Screenshots
 ![Screenshot of a multiplayer match of Tank Trap, showing a black hole getting shot at another player which causes the nearby ground to explode](./dist/screenshot.png)